-If your application for special consideration is successful, you may be granted a deferred exam or alternative assessment task.
+If your application for special consideration is successful, you may be granted a deferred final assessment.

-A deferred exam is an exam postponed to a later date.
-These are held during the official deferred exam period, unless your faculty emails your Monash account with an alternative date.
+Deferred assessments are final assessments (including exams) that are postponed to a later date.
+They're held during the official deferred assessment period, unless your faculty emails you with an alternative date.
 In this case, they'll give you at least five University working days’ notice of the date and time.

-If you are granted a deferred exam, your unit grade will be DEF (deferred exam) in the Web Enrolment System (WES).
-It is your responsibility to be available to sit a deferred exam at the scheduled time.
+If you’re granted a deferred assessment, your unit grade will be DEF (deferred assessment).
+It’s your responsibility to be available to sit a deferred assessment at the scheduled time.

 For details on eligibility and how to apply, see special consideration.

 Until you complete your deferred assessment, you’ll have an interim result.
 An incomplete result means you haven’t satisfied the requirements of the unit and could be prevented from enrolling in some units.
 If you’re unable to enrol in a unit, contact Monash Connect.

 The result of your deferred assessment will be final.

 If you’ve been granted a deferred assessment, you can apply to reschedule it only once, and only if one of the these circumstances applies:

 - you have registered an ongoing disability with Monash Disability Support Services, which has directly prevented you from completing the deferred assessment

 - the circumstances for which you were granted a deferred assessment are unresolved